 Style A - Stars, Saints, Castles, Kings & Halls.

 Mid Chrome Green generally above the running plate and generally Black below.
-Lining applied in various styles to Green areas - cab sides, tender sides and rear, splashers, boiler bands, weatherboard, firebox, name plate support plates, and cab interior.
-Lining on Black areas included hanging bars, step plates, brake hangers, tender frames, King bogie frames and front stretcher, and number plates.
+Lining applied in various styles to Green areas - cab sides, tender sides and rear, splashers, boiler bands, weatherboard, firebox, name plate support plates, and rear edge of cab interior.
+Lining on Black areas included hanging bars, step plates, brake hangers, tender frames, King Class bogie frames and front stretcher, and number plates.
 Buffer plates and cases were also lined.
 The detail is given in a later section.

 Style B – All other engines except below.